 How do I find a class that suits me?

-There are many variations of yoga some spiritual with chanting (Kundalini, Jivamukti), some more physical (Iyenga, Ashtanga, Vinyasa), some carried out in a hot room (Bikram) and some that are more slow paced (Yin, Restorative).
+There are many variations of yoga.
+Some are spiritual with chanting (Kundalini, Jivamukti).
+There are more physical ones (Iyenga, Ashtanga, Vinyasa).
+Some are carried out in a hot room (Bikram) and some that are more slow paced (Yin, Restorative).

 Pick an appropriate class – beginner, intermediate or advanced level and let the yoga teacher know if you have any injuries or health issues so alternative asanas can be suggested for you.